 Evaluations of the impact of Forest School on children have highlighted improved confidence, social skills, communication, motivation and concentration, physical skills, knowledge, understanding and respect for the natural environment.

-Our forest school sessions are run by Born of the Forest who will work with each of the classes throughout the year.
+Our forest school sessions are run by qualified forest school leaders from Born of the Forest.